jarekucinski/react-auth0/README.md

 # What I Learned

-- Configure Auth0 authentication provider to React app
+- Configure Auth0 authentication provider to React app.
 - Connect via Auth0 to authentication providers like Google Facebook to login and fetch user profile data.
-- React Router for page navigation basing on user authentication and authorization
+- React Router for page navigation that bases on user authentication and authorization rights.
-- React Context to share data across application
+- React Context to share data across application.
-- Using session storage
+- Using session storage.

 ## Available Scripts